CQX96/CQX96-Linux/Documentation/admin-guide/reporting-issues.rst

 developers in fact are willing to handle reports about issues occurring with vendor kernels.
 If they do in the end highly depends on the developers and the issue in question.
-Your chances are quite good if the distributor applied only small modifications to a kernel based on a recent Linux version; that for example often holds true for the mainline kernels shipped by Debian GNU/Linux Sid or Fedora Rawhide.
-Some developers will also accept reports about issues with kernels from distributions shipping the latest stable kernel, as long as its only slightly modified; that for example is often the case for Arch Linux, regular Fedora releases, and openSUSE Tumbleweed.
-But keep in mind, you better want to use a mainline Linux and avoid using a stable kernel for this process, as outlined in the section 'Install a fresh kernel for testing' in more detail.
+Your chances are quite good if the distributor applied only small modifications to a kernel based on a recent CQX96 version; that for example often holds true for the mainline kernels shipped by Debian GNU/CQX96 Sid or Fedora Rawhide.
+Some developers will also accept reports about issues with kernels from distributions shipping the latest stable kernel, as long as its only slightly modified; that for example is often the case for Arch CQX96, regular Fedora releases, and openSUSE Tumbleweed.
+But keep in mind, you better want to use a mainline CQX96 and avoid using a stable kernel for this process, as outlined in the section 'Install a fresh kernel for testing' in more detail.

-Obviously you are free to ignore all this advice and report problems with an old or heavily modified vendor kernel to the upstream Linux developers.
+Obviously you are free to ignore all this advice and report problems with an old or heavily modified vendor kernel to the upstream CQX96 developers.
 But note, those often get rejected or ignored, so consider yourself warned.
 But it's still better than not reporting the issue at all: sometimes such reports directly or indirectly will help to get the issue fixed over time.